-69. Is there a different retrenchment process during the lockdown or National Disaster?
+69. Is there a different retrenchment process during the lockdown or show that this is so and follows a fair procedure.

 No. The procedure in section 189 or 189A still applies.
 Employers may embark on a retrenchment process during the lockdown provided it is possible to meaningfully consult with the affected employees and a union if any.